RubyNative/SwiftRuby/README.md

 ### License is MIT

-SwiftRuby is available under an MIT License.
+SwiftRuby is also available as a CocoaPod for use without using the [Diamond](https://github.com/RubyNative/Diamond) script interpreter and is available under an MIT License.
 If you have any comments or suggestions, the authors can be contacted on Twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).